 - when changing line length, change the leading accordingly,

 - Remember: optimal is not necessarily fastest reading line length but is the size preferred by the users,

 - think about the impact on line length and leading when changing font size,

 - keep the text layout clean and uncluttered and use enough white space.

 You could also try a more mathematical approach to determine your optimal text layout.

 Conduct your own study with Google Analytics

-As you might know, Web pages are frequently skimmed rather than read in detail, but there are also circumstances where we read at a normal rate.
+As you might know, Web pages are frequently skimmed rather than read in detail.
+There are also circumstances in which we read at a normal rate.
 So how can you improve text layout and/or wording if you don’t know if, when and how people actually read the content?
 In other words, what is your visitors’ engagement with your articles?